All Episodes

 There's no end in sight to rising gas prices.

-GM's gonna buy my gas over a buck ninety-nine.
+GM's going to buy my gas over $1.99.

-I can I can lock in a pump price of a dollar ninety-nine.
+I can lock in a pump price of $1.99.

-Wow, and you might go out and buy a new car.
+And you might go out and buy a new car.

 That's what they're banking on.

-Now to the uh immigration stack, the New York observer today, a story by Jason Horowitz, Senator McCain worked blue on New York stage.
+Senator McCain worked blue on New York stage.

 Behind closed doors, Republicans work in material.

-Fresh from Fallwell attacks right wing nativism.
+Fresh from Falwell attacks right-wing nativism.

-In a small mirrored paneled room, guarded by a secret service agent and packed with some of the city's wealthiest and most influential political donors, McCain got right to the point.
+In a small, mirrored paneled room guarded by a Secret Service agent and packed with some of the city's wealthiest and most influential political donors, McCain got right to the point.

-He said, What kind of country do we want to be?
+He said, what kind of country do we want to be?

 He then cautioned against ghettoizing immigrants, which he noted has brought about disastrous results in France.

-He criticized elements in his own party as nativist for lambasting the punditry, uh before lambasting the punditry of Rush Limbaugh and Lou Dobbs and others for helping to fuel the problem, according to two of the sources.
+He criticized elements in his own party as nativist for lambasting the punditry, before lambasting the punditry of Rush Limbaugh and Lou Dobbs and others for helping to fuel the problem, according to two of the sources.

 All right, so now I'm a nativist.

-Uh well, what did Brooks call me?
+What did Brooks call me?

 Restrictionist.

-Lou Dobbs is the uh is the same thing.
+Lou Dobbs is the same thing.

-But what this all adds up to, folks, is that McCain looks out across the countryside and he sees you the way liberal critics of this program see you, budget of mine numbed robots.
+But what this all adds up to, folks, is that McCain looks out across the countryside and he sees you the way liberal critics of this program see you, budget, mind-numbed robots, why you're unable to think for yourself.

-Why, you, you, you, you simply get up every day, turn on this radio program, and get your marching orders.
+Why you, you, you, you simply get up every day, turn on this radio program, and get your marching orders.

-You are told what to think, and until you're told you don't think.
+You are told what to think, and until you're told, you don't think.

 You're told what to do, and until you're told what to do, you don't do it.